networking101/microcorruption/Chernobyl/README.md

 When a new entry is added to an index, the entry point will start at the first unused address in the index.
 The first 15 bytes of the username will be stored first, followed by a null character, and then the pin converted to hex.
 The total size of 1 entry is 18 bytes.
 The username cannot contain a null byte or space (0x20).

 The hash value is calculated using each index of the username.
-The hash function is pretty easy to predict as the rightmost character has the most influence on the hash, and the hash is modded by the number of indexes.
+The hash function is pretty easy to predict as the rightmost character has the most influence on the hash.
+The index assigned is the hash mod the number of indexes.
 For example, usernames "AAAAA" and "AAAAI" will be put in the same index because `hex("A") % hash table size` is equal to `hex("I") % hash table size`.
 In short, we only need to adjust the right character by at most 8 (until the hash table resizes) to find the correct index.

 Looking at the user input handler, only the first character is checked.
 One option is "a" with size 6 which we know correlates to "access".
 The other option is "n" with size 3.
 I assume this means "new" which is a pretty good guess since this option adds a new entry to the hash table.
 When the access command finds a correct user name and pin, we get the response "Access granted; but account not activated".

 There is a walk function that doesn't appear to be called.
 I didn't bother finding out what it does.
-The get_from_table function works as expected and in depth knowledge is not needed to exploit this program.
+The get_from_table function works as expected and in-depth knowledge is not needed to exploit this program.

 Before we move on, make sure everything above makes sense.
 If anything isn't clear, take the time to fully reverse this program and understand what each function does.
 Complete knowledge is necessary to craft a working exploit.

 ## Solution
 Now that we know how the program works, we can move onto exploitation.
 From the explanation above it is clear a heap overflow exists in the hash table.
 Each index can only store 5 entries but we can add 11 entries before the hash table expands.
 The heap buffers are contiguous so an overflow of one buffer will overwrite the previous pointer, next pointer, and size of the next heap buffer.
-See [Algiers](https://github.com/networking101/microcorruption/tree/main/Algiers) for an explaination on how the heap is managed.
+See [Algiers](https://github.com/networking101/microcorruption/tree/main/Algiers) for an explanation on how the heap is managed.

-So we need 6 entries in the same hash table index to overwrite the pointers and size of the next buffer.
+So, we need 6 entries in the same hash table index to overwrite the pointers and size of the next buffer.
 It turns out that the same username and pin can be sent if the username is at least 16 characters long.
-Lets start by overwritting a heap buffer's metadata.
+Let's start by overwriting a heap buffer's metadata.
 Send `new AAAAAAAAAAAAAAAA 0` 6 times.

 ![prompt](./screenshots/prompt.png)
 ![memory](./screenshots/memory.png)